 - spraying oil

-- Remove from air fryer and set aside.
+- Remove from the air fryer and set aside.

-- Place pierogies in air fryer and cook at 350 degrees for 4 minutes
+- Place pierogies in an air fryer and cook at 350 degrees for 4 minutes.

-- Spritz the tops with oil and increase temperature to 400.
-Cook for another 4-5 minutes until tops are golden brown
+- Spritz the tops with oil and increase the temperature to 400.
+Cook for another 4-5 minutes until tops are golden brown.

 If you prefer to make caramelized onions on the stove, use the directions in this recipe: Pierogies with Caramelized Onions